Howdy-admoll/voice-recog/README.md

 - interactive kind of bot

-- built mainly with Javascript no framework
+- built mainly with Javascript and Html no framework

 - As of now not fed with any data